Best TV Buying Guide: settle in for TechRadar's round-up of the best TV sets you can get your hands on in 2018.

 But while doing so will certainly net you a larger screen at a better price, some of the best panels are already being manufactured today.
 While tomorrow's screens might be a bit larger, a bit brighter and a bit cheaper, today's screens are just as competent in their own right.

-We can say that with confidence knowing that most manufacturers have finally embraced the three most important standards in TVs: Ultra HD , Wide Color Gamut and HDR (HDR10 and, if you're lucky, Dolby Vision).
+We can say that with confidence knowing that most manufacturers have finally embraced the three most important standards in TVs: Ultra HD, Wide Color Gamut and HDR (HDR10 and Dolby Vision).
 If a TV you're looking at doesn't support at least one of these, you should probably look somewhere else.